 - Users are ranked according to the most problems solved.
 Ties will be broken by the total time for each user in ascending order of time.

 - The total time is the sum of the time consumed for each problem solved.
 The time consumed for a solved problem is the time elapsed from the beginning of the contest to the submittal of the first accepted run plus 10 penalty minutes for every previously rejected run for that problem.
 There is no time consumed for a problem that is not solved.

 - You shall not possess more than one account on CodeChef.
 If you have, then do let us know, so that we can deactivate the insignificant one.
 If you do not report it and we come to know about it, we may deactivate both the accounts permanently.

 - If anyone is using code from some other source in his submission, he should provide proper attribution.
 Failing this, it may be considered plagiarism and the submission will be subject to disqualification.

-- The number of submissions that one can make during the contest on the problem will be limited to 200 for Tie breaker problem and 500 for rest.
+- The number of submissions that one can make during the contest on a single problem will be limited to 500.

-Note: You can now "Code, Compile, and Run" your codes on our newly launched Online IDE.
+Note: You can now "Code, Compile, and Run" your codes on our Online IDE.